11 Of The Most Exclusive Private Members' Clubs In Hong Kong

 The Town Club, right in the heart of Central, is the perfect place to indulge in some adult time with top-class restaurants and a fitness centre, while the country club in Tai Tam has something for everyone including a spa, swimming pool, basketball court, tennis and squash courts.

-The American connection: The club prides itself on its close relationship with other American organisations such as the American Chamber of Commerce, American Women’s Association and the United States Consulate General.
+The American connection: The club prides itself on its close relationship with other American organisations such as the American Chamber of Commerce, American Women’s Association and the American Club Foundation.

 Wine and dine: The Town Club boasts five venues including elegant restaurant The Clipper, a steakhouse and a sports bar.
 Private dining rooms are also available on request.
 The Country Club offers relaxed venues including a café, wine bar, terrace dining and a poolside grill.

-Joining & Membership Fee: The waiting list is around one and a half years and applicants must be proposed and seconded by two active voting members of 12 months standing.
+Joining & Membership Fee: Candidates must be proposed and seconded.
 A number of different memberships are available.
-If you're an American citizen, an American Individual Membership is HK$438,000, with monthly fees of HK$2,570.
+If you're an American citizen, an American Individual Membership or a Young American Individual Membership are available.
+Joining fees start from HK$500,000 with special payment plans for Young Americans.

 No. of Members: Around 2,800